xdigital-se/WP-User-Logout/readme.txt

 == Description ==

-User Logout Force allows you to logout users or user from their account or see offline users last activity in your site.
-Also you can lock login so no one can login other thatn your chosen role with a custom message.
+User Login Control is a WordPress plugin allows you to logout user(s) from their account or to see the last activity of your offline users.
+You can also lock login availability so that no one can login other than your chosen role (administrator i.e) and to have a custom message for those unable to login.

-You can customize offline time for users so users that weren't active in that time marked as offline.
+You can customize offline time as well for those users that were not active for the marked duration.
+If they are not active during the marked duration they will be logged out automatically.
+One additional feature is that you can manage user sessions and destroy other sessions when the user logs in with a new browser or device.

 == Frequently Asked Questions ==